About Vital Impacts

 Over the past fifty years, Earth’s wildlife populations have declined by nearly three-quarters, a profound shift that challenges us to rethink how we care for the natural world.
 Yet even in the face of these losses, there is extraordinary reason for hope.
 Around the planet, communities, scientists, and storytellers are working together to reimagine solutions, restore ecosystems, and protect the places we all depend on.

-Vital Impacts, a women-led 501c3 non-profit, exists to accelerate that momentum.
+Vital Impacts is a women-led 501c3 non-profit founded in 2021 by Ami Vitale and Eileen Mignoni to advance conservation through visual storytelling, community partnership, and strategic investment in local solutions.
 We harness the power of art, visual journalism, and community partnerships to support conservation and illuminate pathways toward a more resilient future.
 Central to our work is investing in storytellers.
 More than 1,000 journalists across 87 countries have received mentorship through our programs, gaining the tools and support to report on environmental issues with depth, sensitivity, and solutions-driven focus.
 Their stories bring global visibility to local challenges and to the people working creatively to solve them.

 This storytelling network is paired with deep community engagement.
 Through partnerships, Vital Impacts has raised $3.5 million for local conservation initiatives.
 These resources help safeguard critical ecosystems, support community-led conservation, and ensure that those working closest to the land have the support they need to succeed.